attaswift/BTree/README.md

 > The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
 > of the compiler.
 This benchmark used tiny 8-byte integer elements, hence the huge number.

-> (This effect is already visible on the benchmark for the "inlined" sorted array (light green), which was implemented
-> in the same module as the benchmarking loop.
-That line starts curving up much sooner, at about 2000 elements.)

 > The chart above is a [log-log plot][loglog] which makes it easy to compare the polynomial exponents of
 > the complexity curves of competing algorithms at a glance.
 The slope of an O(*n^2*) algorithm
 > (like insertion into a sorted array, green curves) on a log-log chart is twice of that of a